 div#id > span.class a|before = "lorem ipsum"

-Inserts the code at the beginning inside the element(s)
+Inserts content at the beginning of the element.

 div#id > span.class a|prepend = "lorem ipsum"